Jane Elizabeth Jones: Biography

 Jones was known for her abolitionist views and traveled throughout New England, Pennsylvania, and Ohio as a lecturer in support of Garrisonian abolitionism.
 In 1845, she traveled to Salem, Ohio with fellow abolitionist lecturer, Abby Kelley.
 The pair organized anti-slavery activities.
 Hitchcock co-edited the Anti-Slavery Bugle along with Benjamin Jones who would become her husband.
-In 1850, she delivered a lecture before the Ohio Women's Convention in Salem, Ohio where she highlighted people in slavery and women, wishing that the term "Women's Rights" would go out of use and instead focus on human rights for all.
+In 1850, she delivered a lecture before the Ohio Women's Convention in Salem, Ohio, where she highlighted enslaved people and women, wishing that the term "women's rights" would go out of use and instead focus on human rights for all.
 In 1861, Jones successfully lobbied with Frances Dana Barker Gage and Hannah Tracy Cutler for Ohio law to grant limited property rights to married women.

 In The Young Abolitionist; or Conversations on Slavery, Jones uses the form of a children's book to speak to women's political voices.
-Through her mother character who discusses with her children slavery in American history, providing a complete history to her reader.
+Through her mother character who discusses with her children slavery in American history, Jones provides a complete history to her reader.

 She died on January 13, 1896.